We love to prep this Gluten Free Breakfast Casserole as a ready to eat breakfast recipe. It’s filling, it’s kid-friendly and the prep is easy peasy!

 You get the idea, right?
 This is a basic gluten-free breakfast casserole.
 You can turn it into whatever your family loves!

-It is always, ALWAYS a crowd-pleaser.
+It is always, a gluten free egg bake is ALWAYS a crowd-pleaser.

 To reheat the breakfast casserole: